 Online Doctor of Engineering in Engineering Management

-The School of Engineering and Applied Science offers the Doctor of Engineering (D.Eng.) degree in Engineering Management in synchronous, online format with classes held on Saturdays.
+GW’s Online Engineering Program offers the Doctor of Engineering (D.Eng.) degree in Engineering Management in synchronous, online format with classes held on Saturdays.
 The D.Eng. program enables professionals who are employed full-time to pursue advanced study in a focused environment alongside like-minded fellow students.
-Applications are now being accepted for the next D.Eng. cohort, to begin in January 2021 with a target graduation date of December 2022.

 What is the Doctor of Engineering?

 The Doctor of Engineering in Engineering Management is designed for practitioners who wish to apply the knowledge they gain in a technical management environment.
-Unlike a Doctor of Philosophy (Ph.D.), wherein research is focused on foundational work that is published, the D.Eng. requires solving a real-world problem using the latest engineering management concepts and tools.
+Unlike a Doctor of Philosophy (Ph.D.), wherein research is focused on foundational work that is published, the Doctor of Engineering (D.Eng.) is focused on solving a real-world problem using the latest engineering management concepts and tools.
 The program culminates in a praxis for use by practicing engineers to address a common concern or challenge.

 The objectives of the Doctor of Engineering in Engineering Management are to ensure that graduates: